7ank0v1c/N64-Ocarina-of-Time-Save-Converter-Script/README.md

 **What is this?**

-Here is a simple python script to run on MacOS to correctly convert your 'native N64' '.sra' save file, one dumped from an actual genuine cart, to a workable save file with emulators
+Here is a simple python script to run on MacOS to correctly convert your 'native N64' '.sra' save file, one dumped from an actual genuine cart, to a workable save file with emulators such as OpenEmu and RetroArch.

 (This does not currently work with all emulators)